tomstoll/tomfuns/README.md

 `tomfuns.stimuli` contains functions to generate stimuli, such as pip or click trains.

 `tomfuns.utils` includes some useful miscellaneous functions, such as `checkpath` which checks if a path exists and creates it if it doesn't and `bin_4s8s_to_dec` which converts a binary number encoded with 4s and 8s to its decimal representation.

+---
+### To do:

+- [ ] Add example scripts, demonstrating the use of each function.
+- [ ] Define dependencies.
+- [ ] Add functions to compute responses through deconvolution and cross correlation.
+  - [ ] Include bayesian weighting option, with calculation of weights in a separate function.
+- [ ] Add function to make/update a matplotlib stylesheet.
+- [ ] Set the version to automatically increment (or use the git hash).